flowdock/api-docs/docs/Tags.md

 ```
 {
-  event: "message",
+  "event": "message",
-  content: "@Marty, there's a severe #bug in the flux-capacitor, see http://example.com",
+  "content": "@Marty, there's a severe #bug in the flux-capacitor, see http://example.com",
-  tags: ["#space-time-continuum"]
+  "tags": ["#space-time-continuum"]
 }
 ```